aonikpaulalock/My-New-Portfolio/README.md

 ### https://endearing-halva-096170.netlify.app/

 ## Feature
-* This is a static portfolio website.
+* This is a Full Stack portfolio website.
 * This portfolio focus on design and shows my professional skills etc.
+* User can login this website and only admin can access dahboard page.

 ## Technology
 * React